billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 ![navigation menu showing how to get to coolify's settings page](../../../public/images/blog/self-hosting/coolify-settings.png)

 In the "**Instance's Domain**" field, type out `https://coolify.<your_domain>`.
-Notice that we added https here.
-Coolify will automatically generated a SSL cert when it sees this configuration.
+Notice that we added HTTPS here.
+Coolify will automatically generate a SSL cert when it sees this configuration.
 Be sure to hit save.

 ![configuring coolify's setting to point to instance domain](../../../public/images/blog/self-hosting/coolify-instance-url.png)